SiLab-Bonn/pyBAR/trunk/host/README.txt

 - ultra fast raw data analysis and validity checking
 - rapid development of new scan algorithms

+Installation:
-Build with:
+1. Build with:
     python setup.py build_ext

-Install with:
+2. Install with:
+For users:
-    For users: python setup.py install
+    python setup.py install
+For developers (preferred):
-    For developers: python setup.py develop
+    python setup.py develop

 Usage:
 Please check the examples in the examples folder.